tangli-udel/DRE/README.md

 ## Results on Terra Incognita

-Illustration of data distributions of the Dog class in Terra Incognita dataset:
+Illustration of explanations from different data distributions in the Dog class of Terra Incognita dataset:

 ![demo](figures/expect_output.png)